wazo-platform/wazo-acceptance/README.md

     browser:
         docker: True
+        remoting_host: localhost  # defaults to localhost
+        remoting_port: 4444  # defaults to 4444

 If you need to see what is going on in the browser, use the `selenium/standalone-firefox-debug` image, which runs a VNC server (the password is "secret"):